All Episodes

 Well, this is very interesting.

-And so I think there is a point there that if they're building up these type of dossiers on people, if they're looking at everything that they're doing, if this turns out to be true, then I think that certainly elevates this to a whole new level, Sean, because what we're saying is the force, the Fourth Amendment, the foundation to our right for privacy, which is really what America is based on.
+And so I think there is a point there that if they're building up these type of dossiers on people, if they're looking at everything that they're doing, if this turns out to be true, then I think that certainly elevates this to a whole new level, Sean, because what we're saying is the Fourth Amendment, the foundation to our right for privacy, which is really what America is based on.

-I mean, without warrant, without warrant, this raises it to a whole new level.
+This raises it to a whole new level.

 When people in power have this capability and are able to access private information, we have to be very, very concerned.